-EU warns against Serbia-Kosovo land swap idea
+Germany warns on Serbia-Kosovo land swap idea

-VIENNA (Reuters) - Germany warned on Friday that redrawing Serbia’s border with Kosovo would fan ethnic tensions, while other EU states seeking peace in the Balkans rejected land swaps as too dangerous.
+VIENNA (Reuters) - Germany warned on Friday that redrawing Serbia’s border with Kosovo would fan ethnic tensions, but the EU’s top diplomat said the bloc would abide by a deal if it respected international law.

 Belgrade and Pristina have both this month raised the idea of redrawing their border.